 ”Thanks to our size and to our committed colleagues, H&M Group is fit to lead the change towards a more sustainable fashion future.
 However, this is not a task that we can manage on our own; collaboration, new-ways of working and joint industry goals are key for accelerating the changes and results needed.”

-Karl-Johan Persson, CEO H&M Group
+Karl-Johan Persson, Chairman of the Board, H&M Group

 Due to the textile industry’s freshwater challenges WWF and H&M Group has since the start of the partnership in 2011 been working together to improve water management in some of the worlds most stressed river basins.
 We have done this by working with water stewardship.